-Transporter shall on first session appoint four (4) members of Users’ Committee with Long-Term GTA pursuant to the Final Exemption Act.
+Transporter shall on first session appoint three (3) members of Users’ Committee with Long-Term GTA pursuant to the Final Exemption Act.

-First session of Users’ Committee shall be held at latest six (6) months from the day in which Transporter performed first allocation of capacity in line with this Network Code.
+First session of Users’ Committee shall be held at latest six (6) months from the date of entering into force of this Network Code.

-Upon the consent of AERS, this Network Code shall be published on the Transporter’s website together with the decision of AERS on consent.
+Upon the consent of AERS, this Network Code shall be published on the Transporter’s website together with the decision of AERS on consent, and become effective on eighth (8th) day as of the publishing, save for the provisions of the Articles 7.2.5-7.2.9 of this Network Code, which become effective as of 1 June 2024.

-This Network Code shall become effective on eighth (8th) day as of the publishing.
+On the date of entering into the force of this Network Code, the Network Code of the natural gas transmission system No. 05-42 rendered by the Directors of Gastrans d.o.o. on 3 April 2020, shall cease to apply.

 Novi Sad